MrOplus/WPSAuditor/README.md

 # WPSAuditor
-i've wrote this project in 2016 <br>
+I've written this project in 2016 <br>
-The goal of this project is testing wps enabled devices against some WPS Algorithms to check device security <br>
+The goal of this project is testing WPS enabled devices against some WPS Algorithms to check device security <br>

 # Currently Supported Algorithms
 * Generic